djacquel/JekyllDoc/readme.md

+# This documentation is somewhat OBSOLETE

 This is my own documentation for Jekyll.
 I complete it when I have questions about Jekyll setup and use.

-Watch it live at [Pygmeeweb Jekyll doc](http://jekyll.pygmeeweb.com/)
+Watch it live at [Jekyll doc](https://djacquel.github.io/JekyllDoc/)